Group-9-VUW/Mission-Control/project_requirement/Risks_10-11.md

 Computer-use injuries are a physical risk that can lead to the individual not being able to use the computer.
 They are caused by continued use of a computer while using poor posture or repeating a similar action for a long period of time.
 Poor posture could be slouching, sitting straight upright, typing with a positive slope, looking down at the monitor or looking up at the monitor.

 The impacts often noticed of poor computer-use are back/neck pain, headaches, and arm pain.
-These effects could make the individual uncomfortable using the computer, thus reducing their speed or quantity of work, or making it too painful to use the computer at all.
+These effects could make the individual uncomfortable using the computer, thus reducing their speed or output, or making it too painful to use the computer at all.

 To avoid a computer-use injury, each team member will strive to:
 - Take regular breaks away from the computer during work to allow the body to stretch and relax.